icon

 "Light therapy, phototherapy, or heliotherapy is used to remedy seasonal affective disorder and major depressive disorder with the use of natural or artificial light.
 As a mental health professional, although light therapy might not be able to completely cure the symptoms I believe it helps to ease them." - Chris Norris, Certified Sleep Science Coach

-Light therapy can be as effective if not more in treating depression compared to antidepressants
+Light therapy can be as effective if not more in treating depression compared , further details are provided below.

 Non-Seasonal Depression